 “Not yet fully implemented”

 If these things are what the reviewer thinks, what do you have to do as an application to rate a 2 or 3 stars?
 Lets review.
-Four stars should be a very good application.
-Four and a half stars should be excellent, and 5 stars should be flawless.
+Four stars should be an excellent application.
+Four and a half stars should be excellent, and five stars should be flawless.

 The Ease of Implementing Fiori